aliOzanDemirel/playground-examples/hexagonal-app-load-testing/README.md

 This example is built by Ratpack/Guice/Groovy.
 [Ratpack](https://ratpack.io/manual/current/async.html) is non-blocking framework with its own constructs (guaranteed ordering in execution model) for async handling and request processing, framework runs on netty server.

-- Running this application requires Java 11 runtime because groovy compilation fails with Java 16 and upgrading groovy version (3+) is not supported by configured ratpack version.
+- Compiling and running this application requires java runtime less than 16 because groovy compilation fails with Java 16+ and upgrading groovy version (3+) is not supported within used ratpack version.
-    - Configure separate java runtime when running app: `gradlew -Dorg.gradle.java.home="%JAVA_11%" app-ratpack-groovy:run`
+    - Use explicit java runtime when running with gradle: `gradlew -Dorg.gradle.java.home="%JAVA_11%" app-ratpack-groovy:run`
 - Run the application directly through gradle, enable debug too: `gradlew app-ratpack-groovy:run -Dapp.log.debugEnabled=true`
 - Run with main class by creating fat jar first:
     - `gradlew app-ratpack-groovy:clean app-ratpack-groovy:jar`